 - Giving you bad references or negative performance evaluations

 - Disciplining you without any adequate reason for doing so

 Defining or pinpointing exactly which behaviors or treatment your employer uses as retaliation can be tricky because those things may or may not be warranted or related to your filing the workers’ compensation claim.
 For example, tasks and responsibilities can change depending on the company’s needs – if those things change, it could have nothing to do with your claim; if you fail to get that promotion you’ve been gunning for, it could be that someone else performs better than you, or someone else interviewed better than you.

 Additionally, in order for an action to be deemed retaliatory, you would need to know that the reason for the action was to scare or intimidate you so that you don’t feel safe or secure enough to voice your wants and needs.
 Workers’ compensation is your right; stand up to get what you deserve.

 Although employers are forbidden from firing or retaliating against injured employees who decide to file for workers’ compensation, Georgia law does not say anything about firing or retaliating against workers who are getting those benefits.
 The extremely strong at-will statute in Georgia empowers the employer to terminate any employees who don’t have employment contracts.

 Anyone can understand, then, why injured workers might be mentally torn as to whether or not to report an injury to their employer, as doing so may have negative consequences.
 If, in the course of performing your job duties, you were injured, you may wish to consider filing a claim for workers’ compensation.
 If you decide to file, your employer must pay any and provide all required benefits, but you could still lose your job.
-So if you worry that your employer may harass you or discriminate against you for the injuries you sustained while you were doing your job, you should call to talk to the workers’ compensation attorneys at The Bader Law Firm today.
+So if you worry that your employer may harass you or discriminate against you for the injuries you sustained while you were doing your job, you should call to talk to the workers’ compensation attorneys at Bader Scott Injury Lawyers today.